ssoRL/3ai/story/perfect.md

 I lived alone in the woods.
 Huddled under a tarp to hide from the wind and rain.
 Anything I needed I stole, walking through unlocked doors to take whatever I could carry.
 Sometimes I would see the owners of the homes from which I stole, but they never lifted a finger to stop me.

-One night I sneered at a man who stood motionless, watching as I threw cans of beans, cans of beer, from his fride into my worn backpack.
+One night I sneered at a man who stood motionless, watching as I threw cans of beans, cans of beer, from his fridge into my worn backpack.
 I asked him, "Why do you let me do this?
 Doesn't it fill you with rage, with shame, that I steal from you so brazenly?"

 "Yes," he admitted, "But I have little to gain fighting you, and much to lose.
 Why would I risk injury or death over a few cans of beans?"